gabrielefronze/rucio-db-init/README.md

 # rucio-db-init
-A standalone initializer for SQl databases used by Rucio
+A standalone initializer for SQL databases used by Rucio